PlanetHorizont/ben.hoskings.net/_posts/2010-09-24-babushka-community-stats.markdown

 - _The run info is stored on your machine as an HTTP param string_, so you can see the exact data that will be sent before the fact.
 They're in `~/.babushka/runs/`.
 (The info for a given run is sent the next time babushka is run.)
 - _Only deps from public sources are reported_---that is, sources whose URIs are `git://`-style public URIs, like the read-only URIs GitHub provides.
 So if you have private deps that are stored locally on your machine, or in a git repo behind ssh or similar, babushka will never submit those to the web service.
 - _The web has a public API---the one babushka uses_ when it queries the database.
 It happily serves up JSON or YAML to anybody.
-- _The database itself is public_, for anyone to download as a postgres dump.
-It's freshly exported by the web service every hour or so.
+- _The database itself is public_, for anyone to download [as a postgres dump](http://babushka.me/db/babushka.me.psql).
+It's freshly exported by the web service whenever required via `babushka 'benhoskings:babushka.me db dump'`, so it's no older than 5 minutes.
+(It's going to get pretty big pretty quickly, but that's a problem for later.)
 - _Finally, the data is totally anonymous anyway_, so avenues for me to appropriate the data for evil purposes are quite limited.

 Here's an example.
-After running `babushka benhoskings:Cucumber.tmbundle`, here is the info written to `~/.babushka/runs`, which is the exact data that will be submitted as an HTTP param string:
+After running `babushka benhoskings:Cucumber.tmbundle`, here is the info written to `~/.babushka/runs`, which is the exact data that will be submitted as an HTTP param string to `http://babushka.me/runs.json`:

     ⚡ cat ~/.babushka/runs/1285303540.794963
     version=0.6.2&run_at=2010-09-24%2014:45:40%20+1000&system_info=Mac%20OS%20X